ddehun/ddehun.github.io/about.md

 ## Publication

+Soyeong Jeong, Jinheon Baek, **ChaeHun Park**, and Jong C. Park.
+"Unsupervised Document Expansion for Information Retrieval with Stochastic Text Generation", SDP2021, A workshop at NAACL-HLT 2021

 **ChaeHun Park**, Eugene Jang, Wonsuk Yang and Jong C. Park.
-"Generating Negative Samples by Manipulating Golden Responses for Unsupervised Learning of a Response Evaluation Model", NAACL-HLT 2021 (accepted)
+"Generating Negative Samples by Manipulating Golden Responses for Unsupervised Learning of a Response Evaluation Model", NAACL-HLT 2021

 **ChaeHun Park** and Sangwoo Seo.
 "An Empirical Study on Measuring the Similarity of Sentential Arguments with Language Model Domain Adaptation", Arxiv preprint, February 19, 2021.